Back to all posts

 Features to look for

-• Project management functionality AND resource scheduling functionality in a single system
+• Project management functionality AND resource scheduling functionality in a single system.

 • Ability to quickly build project plans - including overarching schedule, phases, milestones, etc.

-• Easy resource allocation to projects and tasks - such as drag-and-drop functionality
+• Easy resource allocation to projects and tasks - such as drag-and-drop functionality.

 • Reporting dashboard showing project status and metrics - including baseline, burn rate, forecast-vs-actual spend, breakdown of resource costs, etc.

-• Scenario planning tools to model the feasibility and profitability of project combinations
+• Scenario planning tools to model the feasibility and profitability of project combinations.

 Capacity management tools

 Capacity management involves understanding both short and long-term capacity.
-Capacity management tools help project managers spot and mitigate capacity issues that could impact projects short term.
+Capacity management tools help project managers spot and mitigate capacity issues that could impact projects in the short term.
 They also help senior managers initiate timely recruitment and rightsizing for their future strategy.

-• Resource utilization and capacity overview - by team, job roles, skills etc - to see current situation and long-term trends
+• Resource utilization and capacity overview - by team, job roles, skills, etc - to see current situation and long-term trends.

 • Tools for PMs to understand team capacity in real-time - such as seeing work patterns and hours, time off, sick leave, etc.